lovisalindquist/PopulationGeneticsProject/README.md

 Author: Lovisa Lindquist
 Email: lo3303li-s@student.lu.se
-Date: 2024-03-07
+Date: 2024-03-11

 # Project Description:
-In this project, we develop an application that takes an input file with IBD distances for pairwise comparisons of ancient individuals, and plots relationships between individiduals using circos plots, both at an individual-individual level, population-population level, and individual-population level.
+In this project, we develop an application that takes an input file with IBD distances for pairwise comparisons of ancient individuals, and plots relationships between individiduals using circos plots in several different ways, For example, one can visualise all connections at individual-individual or population-population level, and highlight the connections of interest.
+Further, one can select an individual or a population, and compare it to one or more individuals or populations, showing both IBD distances and chromosome distribution of these.

-The input file is a tab separated table, with the following columns:
+The main input file (ibd220.ibd.v54.1.pub.tsv) is a tab separated table, with the following columns:

     Start: start position of segment (bp)
     End: end position of segment (bp)